-Policy variables (measured by the change between 1988 and 1997): agricultural terms of trade (regional), electricity, road density, CARP (Comprehensive Agrarian Reform Program) implementation (regional).
+Policy variables (measured by the change between 1988 and 1997): agricultural terms of trade (regional), electricity, road density, CARP (Comprehensive Agrarian Reform Program) implementation (regional). [: 'regional' variables are defined at the level of the 'regions' which is a higher-level aggregation of provinces due to the lack of provincial-level data.]

 Among the initial economic conditions, the estimated coefficients on only morality rate and literacy rate were found to be significantly different from zero.
-Similarly among the initial political characteristics, only 'dynasty' was statistically significant while among the policy variables the change in the CARP accomplishments was found to have coefficients significantly different from zero.
+Similarly among the initial political characteristics, only 'dynasty' was statistically significant while among the policy variables the change in the CARP accomplishments and the (initial) irrigation area were found to have coefficients significantly different from zero.